Truck mix Truck Tralier Truck Truck Truck JCB

 Door Frame

 A door frame is an assembly of horizontal and vertical members forming an enclosure, to which door shutters are fixed.
 A door frame serves as a fundamental component in the architecture of buildings, providing structural support and defining the boundary between spaces.
-Typically composed of wood, metal, or a combination of materials, a door frame surrounds and supports the door, contributing to both functionality and aesthetics.
+They are typically composed of wood, metal, or a combination of materials, a door frame surrounds and supports the door, contributing to both functionality and aesthetics.

 Functionally, a door frame plays a crucial role in maintaining the stability of the door.
 It provides a sturdy structure to which the door is attached, allowing it to swing open and shut seamlessly.
 The frame also contains hinges and a latch or lock mechanism, facilitating the door’s movement and securing the entryway when necessary.